cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 - Providing inputs and outputs for sensor systems
 - Teaching and education

-## Where do I log a bug for the Physiology Engine?
+## Where do I log a bug for the physiology engine?
 Logging bugs helps us improve the engine and we appreciate your feedback.
 You can report issues in <a href="https://gitlab.kitware.com/physiology/engine/issues">gitlab</a>.